Steven Rivadeneyra: Alianza Lima

 In December 2019 Rivadeneyra signed for reigning champions Deportivo Binacional, their first signing since winning the title against Alianza.
 He cancelled his contract at the club from Juliaca within a month and moved to Alianza for two years, arriving to replace Pedro Gallese, who had moved abroad.

 Despite being expected to fight for the title, Alianza were relegated in 2020 before being reinstated due to Carlos Stein's point deduction.
 Rivadeneyra said he used a sports psychologist to deal with the poor year, and the team subsequently won the league a year later.

 Later career

 In November 2021, Rivadeneyra signed for Carlos A. Mannucci for the coming season.
 Having played only 8 games and conceded 15 goals, he moved a year later back to Deportivo Municipal.

 Deportivo Municipal and Rivadeneyra performed well in the first half of 2023, but administrative issues and poor results led to relegation, and he left in October.
 In December, he signed for Sport Boys.
+On 6 July 2026, having played twice in the first half of the season, he was loaned to Alianza Atlético for the second half.